 So, with this in mind, let’s take a closer look at the new KRPs.

 Each KRP has a subject focus of either geography, history or science, and is accompanied by a mini art and design, or design and technology companion project (see below).
-English can be easily linked to the KRPs using our new English resource packs or taught discreetly.
 The projects follow the tried-and-tested Cornerstones’ pedagogy of Engage, Develop, Innovate and Express although they are shorter than the original Imaginative Learning Projects (ILPs).
 This allows for greater timetable flexibility and a more focused approach to the delivery of key knowledge.